 - Is the potential for self-injury too high?

-This article is from the winter 2015 issue of Survivor’s Edge magazine.
+This article is from an issue of Survivor’s Edge magazine.
 Get your subscription at OutdoorGroupStore.com.